-While we are on the subject of costs, a software buyer that has just a few purchases to make in a year will often need to spend at least $60,000 once the analyst services are included, but this buys very little analyst time, and the costs escalate rapidly.
+While we are on the subject of costs, a software buyer with just a few purchases to make in a year will often need to spend at least $60,000 once the analyst services are included, but this buys minimal analyst time costs escalate rapidly.
 This is not very much money for most enterprise software buyers.
-If spending this money enabled better decision-making on just a single application selection, it would quickly pay for itself.
+It would quickly pay for itself if spending this money enabled better decision-making on just a single application selection.

-Every new software (or hardware, consulting, or telecommunications) purchase that is made requires at least some type of advisement session with a Gartner analyst, and the more products to be purchased, the higher the cost.
+Every new software (or hardware, consulting, or telecommunications) purchase requires at least some type of advisement session with a Gartner analyst.
+The more products to be purchased, the higher the cost.

 However, this price must also be compared to other alternatives in the market.
-Gartner may be able to provide actionable intelligence to buyers, but it is certainly not the only source of information out there.
-In addition to asking the question of whether or not Gartner’s research and discussions with analysts can improve software selection, the question must also be asked as to how Gartner’s costs compare to alternative sources of information.
-More than likely, Gartner is the most expensive information source that a company can purchase, so a little bit of Gartner buys a lot of information from other sources.
+Gartner may provide actionable intelligence to buyers, but it is certainly not the only source of information.
+In addition to asking whether or not Gartner’s research and discussions with analysts can improve software selection, the question must also be asked as to how Gartner’s costs compare to alternative sources of information.
+More than likely, Gartner is the most expensive information source a company can purchase, so a little bit of Gartner buys a lot of information from other sources.

 Is Gartner Worth the Investment for Software Vendors?

-Smaller vendors need to see where they rank, and the information that buyers and investors are reading about them.
+Smaller vendors must see where they rank and the information buyers and investors read about them.
 Vendors don’t have a way of getting out of the Gartner system of tribute.
 If vendors do not pay, Gartner will retaliate against those vendors by lowering their rankings, as we cover in the article How Gartner Controls Vendors.

 The financial bias in the Magic Quadrants is entirely traceable to who pays the most to Gartner.
-Not long after new software companies raise a tremendous amount of money, they seem to very quickly perform quite well in Gartner’s Magic Quadrants.
+Not long after, new software companies raise tremendous money; they seem to perform exceptionally well in Gartner’s Magic Quadrants very quickly.
 Two notable examples of this are the vendors Birst and Snowflake.

-In addition to vendor ratings, Gartner offers a great deal of analysis regarding current topics in the software industry, with mergers or new directions for software, hardware, and consulting companies, which we cover in the article The Analytical Products Offered by Gartner.
-Even if a vendor disagreed with all of Gartner’s ratings (and their rating with Gartner), a subscription to Gartner would be valuable from the perspective of market intelligence.
+In addition to vendor ratings, Gartner offers a great deal of analysis regarding current topics in the software industry, with mergers or new directions for software, hardware, and consulting companies, which we cover in the Analytical Products Offered by Gartner.
+Even if a vendor disagreed with all of Gartner’s ratings (and their rating with Gartner), a subscription to Gartner would be valuable from the market intelligence perspective.

 The Expense of Gartner